bketelsen/phukit/README.md

 4. **Mounting**: Mounts target partition and boot partition
 5. **Clearing**: Removes old content from target partition
 6. **Extraction**: Extracts new filesystem to target partition
-7. **/etc Merge**: Performs 3-way merge to preserve user configuration
+7. **/etc Merge**: Merges user modifications from active root to new root
 8. **System Directories**: Sets up necessary system directories
 9. **Bootloader Update**: Updates GRUB to boot from new partition by default
 10. **Dual Boot Menu**: Creates menu entries for both updated and previous systems